So asks the new tax campaign website launched by the Liberal Democrats today:

 You can sign up to back the campaign or to find out more about what’s being called for at FairerTax.org.

-It’s part of this autumn’s fair tax campaign, which is one of the party’s most serious efforts for a long time in having a consistent campaign theme across different parts of the party, and one that integrates party conference, national media efforts, local campaigning and the internet.
+This is all part of the Liberal Democrat autumn fair tax campaign, which is one of the party’s most serious efforts for a long time in having a consistent campaign theme across different parts of the party, and one that integrates party conference, national media efforts, local campaigning and the internet.

 Online, there are lots of new things being tried – such as running an email survey in advance asking people to choose between possible slogans for the campaign, and using the NationBuilder software for this dedicated campaign site along with lots of social media integration.